vanshksingh/Gemini_Batcher/README.md

 🔗 GSoC 2025 Project Extension — Adds **Context Caching, Multi-Run Modes, Usage Reports, and Job Management**

 ---
+## ⚠️ Known API issue:
+In free tier of Gemini API Explicit cache is not functioning, it is being internally escalated for a fix at the moment.
+---

 ## 📖 Overview